-We are an insurance holding company engaged in the insurance and reinsurance business through our wholly owned insurance company, Independence American Insurance Company ("Independence American"), our wholly owned sales and marketing company, IHC Specialty Benefits, Inc. ("Specialty Benefits"), our wholly owned full service direct writer of medical-stop insurance for self-insured employer groups, IPA Family LLC ("IPA Family"), our 92% owned consumer direct sales call center, IPA Direct, LLC ("IPAD"), our 80% owned agency, Global Accident Facilities, LLC ("GAF"), and our 51% owned lead generation agency, HealthInsurance.org ("HIO").
+We are an insurance holding company engaged in the insurance and reinsurance business through our wholly owned insurance company, Independence American Insurance Company ("Independence American"), our wholly owned sales and marketing company, IHC Specialty Benefits, Inc. ("Specialty Benefits"), our wholly owned career sales agency, IPA Family LLC ("IPA Family"), our 92% owned consumer direct sales call center, IPA Direct, LLC ("IPAD"), our 80% owned agency, Global Accident Facilities, LLC ("GAF"), and our 51% owned lead generation agency, HealthInsurance.org ("HIO").
 On March 31, 2016, the Company sold IHC Risk Solutions, LLC ("Risk Solutions"), its wholly owned managing general underwriter of medical stop-loss insurance, and its 23% investment in Majestic Underwriters LLC.
-In addition, under the purchase and sale agreement, all of the in-force medical stop-loss business of Independence American produced by Risk Solutions is 100% co-insured as of January 1, 2016.
+In addition, under the purchase and sale agreement, all of the inforce medical stop-loss business of Independence American produced by Risk Solutions is 100% co-insured as of January 1, 2016.
 Specialty Benefits, HIO, GAF, IPAD and IPA Family are collectively referred to as "our Agencies".
-Since November 2002, AMIC has been affiliated with Independence Holding Company ("IHC"), which owned approximately 92% of AMIC's stock as of March 31, 2016.
-In June 2016, IHC started the necessary proceedings to take AMIC private.
+Since November 2002, AMIC has been affiliated with Independence Holding Company ("IHC"), which owned approximately 91% of AMIC's stock as of June 30, 2016.
 The senior management of IHC provides direction to the Company through a service agreement between the Company and IHC.
-As of March 31, 2016, a significant amount of Independence American's revenue was from reinsurance premiums.
+As of June 30, 2016, a significant amount of Independence American's revenue was from reinsurance premiums.
 The majority of these premiums are ceded to Independence American from IHC under reinsurance treaties to cede its gross medical stop-loss premiums written to Independence American.
 In addition, Independence American assumes specialty health, New York State Disability Benefits Law ("DBL") and long-term disability ("LTD") premiums from IHC, and assumes medical stop-loss premiums from unaffiliated carriers.
 Independence American writes pet insurance, short-term medical, occupational accident, dental and other ancillary products.
 Given its broad licensing, A- (Excellent) rating from A.M.
 Best Company, Inc. ("A.M.
 Best"), and that it is the only property and casualty (P&C) company in IHC, Independence American seeks opportunities to expand the distribution of P&C and specialty health products.